OpenMoonRay/openmoonray-docs/docs/moonray/maps/DirectionalMap.md

         default: None

-        <p>the object to use when 'prime direction' is set to 'axis of object' or 'look-at object'</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">the object to use when 'prime direction' is set to 'axis of object' or 'look-at object'</p>

     <h3>object_axis</h3>